wangziqi2013/wangziqi2013.github.io/_posts/2019-11-11-nvm-malloc.markdown

 size, and is aligned to cache line boundaries.
 This allows headers to be identified during recovery by simply scanning the NVM address space, and jumping over the region body to the next region.

+We next describe the in-memory data structure that nvm_malloc uses to support fast query.
+First, each chunk has a search tree which tracks free blocks sorted by block address.
+Initially, the entire chunk is only one large region consisting of all blocks in the chunk except the first one (which is used for metadata and alighment).
+As blocks are allocated, existing blocks in the search tree are selected in a best-fit basis, broken down to smaller blocks, and re-inserted into the tree.
+As mentioned earlier, each region in the tree has a header which describe the state of the block, the